Skip to main content

 1. Simple Setup: Add signature fields, initials, and date placeholders directly to documents within Karbon.

-2. Multiple Signers: Assign signature roles to multiple recipients in the same document, even specifying the signing order if needed.
+2. Multiple Signers: Assign signature roles to multiple recipients in the same document.

 3. Customizable Notifications: Automatically remind clients to sign pending documents, reducing delays.